Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 - Lifestyle magazines, including hobby magazines, are suitable for advertising consumer goods.
 They usually have well-defined readerships.
 Costs per reader can be high and high-impact advertisements jostle for the reader's attention.

-- Trade and business directories such as Yellow Pages work well where customers naturally turn to this kind of reference source.
+- Trade and business directories work well where customers naturally turn to this kind of reference source.
 They offer high circulation, long shelf life and your ad is seen by customers when they are keen to buy.

 - Transport and poster ads can be the right option for advertising to shoppers and commuters.
 Waiting sites such as bus stops and station platforms tend to work best.